gammalgris/Numbers/Docs/implementation.md

   Contains all function implementations

 + jmul.math.functions.repository
-  Contaisn the implementation for the function repository.
+  Contains the implementation for the function repository.

++ jmul.math.logarithms
+  Contains implementations for logarithm expressions

 + jmul.math.matrices
   Contains implementations for matrices.